Voxel8/OctoPrint-Automation-Scripts/README.md

   settings : A dict containing the stored user settings for your script.

-  Your object must also define a `run()` method that takes no arguments.
-This method is called when the user clicks the button corresponging to your script.
-The `run()` method is expected to return two things: A boolean value representing whether or not the script completed successfully, and a dictionary of settings items and their values to persist in the settings store.
+  Your object must also define a `run()` method.
+This method may optionally take keyword arguments.
+  The `run()` method is called when the user clicks the button corresponding to your script.
+It is expected to return two things: A boolean value representing whether or not the script completed successfully, and a dictionary of settings items and their values to persist in the settings store.